Sleep and Depression

-Here are some lifestyle tips that -- in combination with antidepressants and hypnotics -- may help improve sleep and resolve insomnia:
+Here are some lifestyle tips that -- in combination with antidepressants and sedative-hypnotics -- may help improve sleep and resolve insomnia:

 - Meditation, listening to soft music, or reading a book before bedtime can help increase relaxation while focusing your thoughts on neutral or pleasant topics.

 - Clear your head of concerns by writing a list of activities that needs to be completed the next day.
 Then tell yourself you will think about it tomorrow.

 - Get regular exercise -- but no later than a few hours before bedtime.
 Daily exercise, including stretching and conditioning exercises, can help to facilitate sleep and relieve the associated anxiety many people have about staying asleep.

 - Avoid looking at a bright screen (for example, a laptop or television) prior to bedtime because the light emitted from cathode ray tube computer monitors can suppress release of the natural hormone melatonin, which signals the brain to go to sleep.

 - High levels of arousal associated with racing thoughts, worries, or rumination may delay sleep onset.
 Relaxation therapies such as yoga and deep abdominal breathing may be useful in initiating sleep.